Liturgical Lighting Design for Worship Experience at Jakarta Cathedral

 Human-Centered Light Perception Strategy

-The project adopted a human-centered perceive lighting philosophy that prioritizes how worshippers emotionally and visually experience sacred space.
+The project adopted a human-centered perceive lighting philosophy that prioritizes how worshippers emotionally, spiritually and visually experience sacred space.
 The strategy carefully considered how people: See, Focus to Altar, Reflect, Pray, Navigate and Participate in worship.

 Research in environmental psychology demonstrates that light influences emotional perception, attention, comfort, and spatial understanding.
 Within sacred architecture, lighting can contribute significantly to feelings of reverence, contemplation, peace, and spiritual connection.